developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 > Data for custom layout(s) and key-value assignment(s) is stored in the keyboard definition file, a single encrypted file on the development host computer.
 To deploy, simply push this file to the desired mobile device(s) and activate custom layouts through application intents.
 Layouts are available immediately upon deployment.<br> Instructions follow below.

 ### Using Grid Layout
 The Grid Layout option permits button Layouts to be created more quickly and with more precision than the drag-and-drop method.
-When a Grid is initially created, it is automatically placed with its left and bottom edges flush with the left and bottom edges of the simulator.
+When a Grid is initially created, it is

 1. Create or open a Layout to edit (if not already open).
 2. Check the “Create Grid Layout” checkbox.
 This enables parameters to be entered in the Grid Properties input fields shown below.
 Configure the values as required (in pixels or count, as applicable).
 Changes are immediately visible in the Layout.